 This guidance addresses use of rapid point-of-care testing in schools and other community settings either when testing is being administered in school health-based clinics, onsite by trained healthcare workers, or in pharmacies or health care facilities.
 This guidance is being released in conjunction with the state’s distribution of Abbott BinaxNOW tests to local health departments, schools and other settings.
 The BinaxNOW test is one of several rapid point-of-care antigen tests that are available and in use right now.
 This guidance is also applicable to other types of tests as described below.

-Must be isolated for a minimum of 10 days after symptom onset and can be released after afebrile and feeling well (without fever-reducing medication) for at least 24 hours.
+Must be isolated for a minimum of 10 days after symptom onset (or specimen collection date if asymptomatic) and can be released when the following criteria are met:

-Has 2 Negative COVID-19 tests in a row, with testing done at least 24 hours apart.
+- Case Has 2 Negative COVID-19 PCR tests in a row, with specimens collected and testing done at least 24 hours apart

 On May 5, Gov. JB Pritzker released Restore Illinois, a five-phased plan to reopen our state, guided by health metrics and with distinct business, education, and recreation activities characterizing each phase.
 Beginning Friday, June 26, each region in the state entered Phase 4 of the plan.
 For more information about Restore Illinois and Phase 4, see below.